Milan school of physics: The Occhialini case

 Occhialini was involved in two Nobel Prize-winning works: the discovery of the positron and the discovery of the pion.
-However, as he was an anti-fascist, during the publication of most of his studies he was an exile in England, and could not publish only in his name, and therefore the articles he did were also signed by Patrick Maynard Stuart Blackett in '32 when there was the work del positron and Cecil Frank Powell in '47 on the occasion of the work on the pion.
-Both of these works were awarded the Nobel but were awarded to Blacket and Powell.
-Blacket was honest enough to say that he had nothing to do with it and that Occhialini had done the job.
-Only many years later it was discovered, from the documents of the Nobel Foundation that there had been an explicit veto on the name Occhialini.
+However, as he was an anti-fascist, during the publication of most of his studies he was an exile in England and could not publish in his name alone.
+Therefore, the articles he wrote were also signed by Patrick Maynard Stuart Blackett in 1932 for the work on the positron and by Cecil Frank Powell in 1947 for the work on the pion.
+Both of these works were awarded the Nobel Prize, but the awards went to Blackett and Powell.
+Blackett was honest enough to say that he had nothing to do with it and that Occhialini had done the work.
+Only many years later was it discovered from the documents of the Nobel Foundation that there had been an explicit veto on the name Occhialini.
 In fact, Occhialini, since he had not collaborated in the atomic enterprise during the war, could not be awarded the Nobel.
 Occhialini was then awarded the Wolf Prize for physics in 1979.

-Occhialini himself in the period between '52 and '55 supervises Riccardo Giacconi, who will then be awarded the Nobel Prize for physics in 2002 for his pioneering contributions to astrophysics, which led to the discovery of the first cosmic sources in X-rays, and Giovanni Bignami, then president of ASI, INAF, COSPAR and SKA.
-With the advent of particle accelerators, Occhialini explores new fields of research, including space physics, making a decisive contribution to the foundation of the Italian Space Agency (ASI) and the European Space Agency (ESA), as well as to the INAF-IASF section of Milan.
-From 1947 to 1961 Polvani was president of the Italian Physics Society and in this capacity contributed to the reorganization of Italian research after the war and, in 1953, he founded the International School of Physics of Varenna in the municipality of the same name, in the province of Lecco, subsequently named after Enrico Fermi, site of periodic meetings between established scientists and young physicists.
+Occhialini himself, in the period between 1952 and 1955, supervised Riccardo Giacconi, who would then be awarded the Nobel Prize for physics in 2002 for his pioneering contributions to astrophysics, which led to the discovery of the first cosmic sources in X-rays, and Giovanni Bignami, then president of ASI, INAF, COSPAR and SKA.
+With the advent of particle accelerators, Occhialini explored new fields of research, including space physics, making a decisive contribution to the foundation of the Italian Space Agency (ASI) and the European Space Agency (ESA), as well as to the INAF-IASF section of Milan.
+From 1947 to 1961, Polvani was president of the Italian Physics Society, and through this role contributed to the reorganization of Italian research after the war.
+In 1953, he founded the International School of Physics of Varenna in the municipality of the same name and in the province of Lecco, subsequently named after Enrico Fermi.
+It was the site of periodic meetings between established scientists and young physicists.
 Fermi himself, in the summer of 1954, gave a lecture on the physics of π mesons.
 To date, the school has hosted speeches by over thirty-four Nobel laureates.